-As the end of 2021 and the start of a new year comes into sight, now is the perfect time to reflect upon how businesses have fared with their cyber security and how they have handled a security breach.
+As the end of 2021 and the start a new year come into sight, now is the perfect time to reflect.

 It has been much reported, that this year has brought new challenges to businesses in the wake of the COVID-19 pandemic.
 With businesses now actively promoting home working, many have fallen prey to cybercriminals.
 While we cannot confirm if these breaches were a direct result of changes in businesses due to the pandemic, we know that the window of opportunity for cybercriminals has never been larger.